dot-pal/pal-homepage/docs/07_rfp/01_2501_monitoring_tool.md

 All amounts should be tracked both in asset amount and DOT in USD amount.

-Ability to allow teams to define custom rules.
-E.g. storage value of X @ chain A + storage value of Y @ chain B - storage value of Z @ chain C smaller than 100.
+In addition, the tool must provide the ability to allow teams to define custom rules (For example,  storage value of X @ chain A + storage value of Y @ chain B - storage value of Z @ chain C smaller than 100).

 ## How to Apply
 Vendors who are interested to deliver the requested tool can apply following this procedure: